lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: C

 The default value of `address` is an empty object `{}`.
-When we set the variable `member` equal to the object returned by the `createMember` function, we didn't pass a value for address, which means that the value of address is the default empty object `{}`.
+When we set the o&apos;zgaruvchi `member` equal to the object returned by the `createMember` function, we didn't pass a value for address, which means that the value of address is the default empty object `{}`.
 An empty object is a truthy value, which means that the condition of the `address ? address : null` conditional returns `true`.
 The value of address is the empty object `{}`.

 </p>
 </details>